vampik33/git-worktree-runner/README.md

 ### Multiple Worktrees on Same Branch

+> [!TIP]
-**⚠️ Advanced Use Only** - Git normally prevents checking out the same branch in multiple worktrees to avoid conflicts. `gtr` supports bypassing this safety check with `--force` and `--name` flags.
+> Git normally prevents checking out the same branch in multiple worktrees to avoid conflicts. `gtr` supports bypassing this safety check with `--force` and `--name` flags.

 **Use cases:**